Liam-Malone/Liam-Malone/README.md

 # I'm Liam

-Aspiring game dev (indie or otherwise), very interested in learning technical things.
+Game dev, very interested in learning technical things and working on low-level systems.

-Currently a student of CSLL (Comp Sci, Linguistics, Language) at Trinity College Dublin.
+Currently a student of CSLL (Computer Science, Linguistics and a Language) at Trinity College Dublin.

-These days I'm mostly writing things in Zig, pulling in Raylib as a dependency for any graphical applications.

 <br>